Picovoice/rhino/README.md

 ## Use Cases

 Rhino should be used when the domain of voice interactions is specific (limited).
-Smart appliances, hearables, infotainment systems, and automotive, are a few examples.
+Smart appliances, hearables, infotainment systems, and automotive are a few examples.

 * If open-domain transcription is required (i.e. the user can say anything), check out [Leopard](https://github.com/Picovoice/leopard)